-- First, second, or third position loans based on income guidelines of funding sources. - Down payment assistance for home purchase. - Tandem or partner loans where two loans are made-the first loan by a private lender, NWWVT or public agency, and the second loan by NWWVT. - Loan packaging on behalf of funders.
+- First, second, or third position loans based on income guidelines of funding sources. - Down payment assistance for home purchase.

+- Tandem or partner loans where two loans are made-the first loan by a private lender, NWWVT or public agency, and the second loan by NWWVT. - Loan packaging on behalf of funders.

-The Director of Lending and loan committee Loan Committee members shall endeavor to work creatively together, exploring all possible loan-packaging techniques in an effort toto make loans to revitalize communities and increase opportunities for home ownership within the state of VT.
+The Director of Lending and Loan Committee members shall endeavor to work creatively together, exploring all possible loan-packaging techniques to make loans to revitalize communities and increase opportunities for home ownership within the state of VT.